 Knee arthroscopy is a surgery where a tiny camera is used to look inside the knee to assess the bone, cartilage and ligaments.
-Small incisions are made through which the camera and small surgical tools are inserted during the procedure.
+Small incisions are made through which the camera and specially designed surgical tools are inserted during the procedure.

 - Meniscal tears

 - Synovectomy (removal of diseased synovial tissue) in cases of: